Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 has the ability to throttle requests coming from xocl driver.

 xclmgmt driver has twofold security protections on the h/w mailbox.
-From packet layer, xclmgmt monitors the receiving packet rates and set a threshold.
-If the receiving packet rates exceeds the threshold, a malicious behavior, ie, DoS is considered occurring from xocl, and the whole mailbox will be disabled.
+From packet layer, xclmgmt monitors the receiving packet rates and can enforce a threshold.
+If the receiving packet rates exceeds the threshold, the mailbox is disabled which prevents the guest from sending any more commands over mailbox.
 Only a hot reset on the FPGA device from xclmgmt can recover it.
-Frow message layer, xclmgmt can sets all the mailbox opcodes it doesn't expect to see.
-If seen, they will be discarded.
+From message layer,system administrator can configure the xclmgmt driver to ignore specific mailbox opcodes.

-Admin can set the disabled mailbox opcodes like following,
+Here is an example how System administrator managing the privileged management physical function driver xclmgmt can configure the mailbox to ignore specific opcodes using xbmgmt utility.

 .. code-block:: bash